Vladimir Sokolov was a beloved Russian professor at Yale. Then his past caught up with him.

 By mid-1905, the empire was in the throes of its first revolution, and rioting paralyzed the cities.
 That winter, Orel had its own night of mayhem.
 In the Tsar’s newspapers, the revolution was labeled a Jewish plot.
 The charge was meant to quarantine the spread of Bolshevism by association with Jewry, to whet the mob’s appetite for broken glass and blood.
 Orel had a relatively large Jewish population for a city outside the Pale of Settlement—about 2,000 at the time—and on October 18th, 1905, hundreds of the city’s Jews were beaten in the street and rows of houses were burned.

-Over a decade later, in the early days of Bolshevik rule, the atmosphere of reactionary violence lingered in the area, and became a formative experience of Sokolov’s youth.
-In the summer of 1921, on a school-sponsored “cultural trip” to the Verkhovsky District, a few miles to the east of Orel, he got a glimpse of fighting in the Tambov Rebellion, a grain farmers’ revolt against the Bolsheviks that devolved into vicious conflict.
-It was a war that the Red Army feared it could lose.
-Both sides slaughtered civilians, prisoners, and the families of their enemies.
-By June, the forests on Orel’s outskirts, where the farmers staged attacks on Red Army encampments in town, were clouded with poison gas.
+Decades later, in the early days of Bolshevik rule, the atmosphere of reactionary violence lingered in the area, and became a formative experience of Sokolov’s youth.
+In the late 1920s, while on a high school “cultural trip” to the Verkhovsky District, a few miles to the east of Orel, he got a glimpse of fighting in a local grain farmers’ revolt against the Bolsheviks that devolved into vicious conflict.
 The scene was ripe with material for Sokolov’s personal mythology of persecution—destruction seemed to chase him everywhere—and he’d tell it for the next 50 years as a kind of origin story.

 By the time Sokolov graduated from secondary school, in 1930, his father had fled for Siberia to avoid Stalin’s purges.
 He was still in Orel, living at home and contemplating the future.
 He applied to universities in Moscow and Leningrad to study literature, but his “social origin”—as an heir to an old marriage of gentry and clergy—disqualified him.
 He went to work at a factory in the city for two years to try to scrub his aristocratic past.
 Then, like other children of White Russia, he applied to the local Teachers’ College, enrolled undercover as an ex-laborer, and graduated in four years.
 In 1937, he was hired at a Technical College in the nearby town of Ramon, commuting daily from Orel.